Technology

 What it is

-Native vector storage and similarity search capability built into Amazon S3, allowing embeddings to be stored and queried directly within object storage without a separate vector database.
-Supports up to 20 trillion vectors per bucket and 2 billion per index as of late 2025, effectively removing the need for query federation across multiple smaller vector indexes.
+Native vector storage and similarity search capability built into Amazon S3, operating within a dedicated `s3vectors` AWS service namespace so vector resources can be governed via distinct IAM policies and SCPs.
+Embeddings are organized as **Vector Buckets** (parent containers) holding one or more **Vector Indexes** (the spatial query structures).
+Supports up to 20 trillion vectors per bucket and 2 billion per index as of late 2025, effectively removing the need for query federation across smaller indexes.

 Why it exists